JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 - **Playwright** is generally preferred for modern, complex scraping needing robust multi-browser support and advanced features.
 - **Puppeteer** is excellent for Chromium-focused projects with straightforward automation needs.
 - Both provide the necessary capabilities to scrape SSR sites with human interaction simulation efficiently and reliably.[1][2][3][4]

+{{< /details >}}

+So **my ranking** goes like this:

+1. HTML with bs4 *+ openAI to make easy to find the place of the data you want* - for easy non changing sites, like:
+2. ScrapeCrapgh AI + OpenAI/Ollama -> To forget about html and ask in natural language what you want to pull and how
+3. **FireCrawlAI** with their API -> The one that has work the best for me.
+You have a free tier and a playground: https://www.firecrawl.dev/app/playground

 ### MCP x PlayWright